WASdev/azure.liberty.aro/.github/it/README.md

 ## System Architecture

-The CI validation system consists of:
+The IT validation system consists of:

 1. **Validation Plan Files** (this directory): JSON files defining what to test (Liberty ARO deployments with different cluster configurations, operator types, and application settings)
-2. **CI Action** (`.github/actions/ci/action.yml`): Reusable composite action that executes the plans
+2. **IT Action** (`.github/actions/it/action.yml`): Reusable composite action that executes the plans
-3. **CI Workflows** (`.github/workflows/ci-validation-workflows.yaml`): Workflow that triggers the action with validation plans
+3. **IT Workflows** (`.github/workflows/it-validation-workflows.yaml`): Workflow that triggers the action with validation plans
 4. **Target Workflows** (`.github/workflows/integration-test.yaml`): The actual validation workflow for Java applications with Open Liberty/WebSphere Liberty on Azure Red Hat OpenShift (ARO) clusters